 This journey is so rewarding that I am proud to say I get what I put in.
 I wore many hats in the design process solving a problem for urban mobility.
 I conducted user research, market research, in-depth interviews, surveys, and user testing.
 I also helped out the technical part of building the product that actually works upon button press.
 I also created the branding guideline for our product Zeal and made it visually pleasing in terms of presentation.

-Special thanks to Jake Sherwood, Fenfen Chen, Lanni Zhou; my advisor: Inna Lobel; and my friends: Sam, Erkin, Elizabeth, Noah, Titra.
+Special thanks to my teammates: Jake Sherwood, Fenfen Chen, Lanni Zhou; my advisor: Inna Lobel; and my friends: Sam, Erkin, Elizabeth, Noah, Titra.

 A 7-week group project finished in Mar.
 2020.

 Addressing identity issues in society through 100 days of exploring on Spark AR platform.

 A virtual experience that invites people to relive, rethink, and reflect their responses/ their change of behaviors towards the toilet paper mania during COVID-19.

 Skills: Blender and Unity

 Talk about your feelings to get through hard times.

 An interactive music installation that reinterprets the daily mundane sounds.

 Skills: Kinect, Max/Msp, Max for Live, Ableton, Composing